sinisterdaddy/Machine-Learning-MAIN-/README.md

 Cointains Codes and dataset of imp and algos and projects i have worked on.
 <h5>IMPORTANT</h5>
-for Assignments and codes of other important things for college visit other Machine learning Repo.
+for Assignments, notes and codes of other important things for college visit other Machine learning Repo.